oskarrough/webhealer/docs/implementation-plan.md

 7. Development Tools

-- [ ] Console for command input
+- [x] Console for command input
-- [ ] Cheat commands for testing
+- [x] Cheat commands for testing

-8. Prototype Dungeon Structure
+- [x] GodMode for invulnerability
+- [x] InfiniteMana for spell testing
+- [x] Toggle for removing enemies
+- [x] Web component-based developer console for better encapsulation

+## NEXT STEPS (Prioritized)

+1. Player Experience
+   - [ ] Add more feedback for player actions
+   - [ ] Improve visual indicators for damage and healing
+   - [ ] Add sound effects for different spell types
+   - [ ] Create more responsive UI for spell casting

+2. Game Balance
+   - [ ] Adjust enemy health and damage values for better pacing
+   - [ ] Balance spell costs and cooldowns
+   - [ ] Create progression curve for difficulty

+3. Content Expansion
    - [ ] Create a simple dungeon with multiple encounters
-- [ ] Implement more bosses
+   - [ ] Implement more bosses with unique mechanics
-- [ ] Implement node-based progression
+   - [ ] Add different environments for visual variety